arief25ramadhan/Advanced-Lane-Finding/writeup_final.md

 ### 3.1.
 Results on Images

-Figure XYZ display how our pipeline pipeline provides us (1) the left and right lane position, (2) the radius of the lane curvatture, and (3) the distance of the car relative to the lane's center.
+Figure 9 displays how our pipeline pipeline provides us (1) the left and right lane position, (2) the radius of the lane curvatture, and (3) the distance of the car relative to the lane's center.

 <p align="center">
   <img src="report_images/radius_deviation.png" alt="radius_deviation" style="width:100%">